 I recently met with Judith Klyne, a family solicitor from Hall Brown Solicitors in Manchester.
 She believes that:

-Whilst Judith’s view of a good divorce is not easily achieved and takes work from both divorcing parties, there is no doubt that it does indeed represent the best outcome for all involved, which divorce settlements need to achieve.
+Whilst Judith’s view of a good divorce is not easily achieved and takes work from both divorcing parties, there is no doubt that it does indeed represent the best outcome for all involved.

 Whilst the finances are important, it is essential to consider any children of the marriage first, establishing where they will live and how their time will be divided between both parents.
 Nichola Bright, Senior Solicitor in the family law department of Myerson, says: